segregationbeyondlaw/segregationbeyondlaw.github.io/embedding-html.md

 *Remember to include quotation marks and to use two semicolons in* `"width:100px;height:100px;"`

 It's usually recommended to upload images directly into your repo so you can easily reference them.
-Click **HERE** to learn how to add images to your repo.
+Click **HERE** (USE LINK WITH # TO FIND SPECIFIC PART) to learn how to add images to your repo.

 ---